French Riviera Style Guide | What to Wear in the South of France

 Quintessential French Riviera style is anything white.
 Not only does white reflect the sun (which helps keep you cooler than darker shades), but it’ll also look great with your new Mediterranean tan.

-I would pack a few different white pieces; this can range from a casual white dress for the day, to a white blouse and tailored white shorts for dinner.
+I would also pack a few different white pieces; this can range from a casual white dress for the day, to a white blouse and tailored white shorts for dinner.

 French Riviera Style Guide